 Moisture can cause significant damage, especially to pyrotechnic flares.
 It can affect the chemicals inside and make them less reliable.
 Electronic flares can also suffer from corrosion if exposed to moisture.

-Signs Your Road Flares Need Replacing
+Signs Your Flares Need Replacing

 - Damage to the packaging